-15 Easy Beekeeping Projects for Winter
+15 Easy Beekeeping Projects for Quiet Days

-Winter is a Great Time to Tend to Beekeeping Equipment and Tackle Beekeeping To-Do's
+Now is a Great Time to Tend to Beekeeping Equipment and Tackle Beekeeping To-Do's

 Just when you think winter will never end, you suddenly awaken to an azure sky.
 You hear sounds you haven’t heard in months: frogs, birds, kids.
 Without warning, honey bees you haven’t seen since fall are circling overhead, stretching their wings and looking for nectar.

 Right then, you remember the hole in your bee veil, the unassembled honey supers still packed in a box, the new brood chamber you haven’t painted.
 You also remember you haven’t ordered mite treatments, and you wonder if you have the equipment you’ll need to make a split.